Florida Department of Education

-The department supports 2.6 million students, 3,800 public schools and 318,000 full-time staff and more than 180,000 teachers.
+The department supports approximately 2.8 million students, 4,471 public schools, 28 colleges with 175 locations, 340,000 full-time, and 243,654 professors, administrators, and instructional staff.

 The department manages the Florida Information Resource Network (FIRN), which provides Internet access to public schools.

 History

 The superintendent of public instruction was established to oversee Florida's public schools in the 1868 Florida Constitution.
 The elected officeholder became the commissioner of education under the 1968 Florida Constitution.
 A constitutional amendment in 1998 made effective January 2003 reorganized the office so its head was no longer elected and created a State Board of Education.

 In 2022, the Florida Department of Education rejected a record 41% of mathematics textbooks for non-compliance with the state's new B.E.S.T.
 Standards, which replace Common Core.
 The department claimed that the books rejected "incorporate prohibited topics or unsolicited strategies", including critical race theory (CRT), social–emotional learning (SEL), and Common Core.
 Commissioner of Education Richard Corcoran stated that the state is aiming to prevent "indoctrination or exposure to dangerous and divisive concepts in our classrooms".
 The state did not provide any specific examples of content that led to the books being rejected.
 The state later approved 19 previously-rejected books, after claiming that publishers "made fixes" that removed "woke content."